 Counties, cities with a population over 500, school districts, regional library authorities established under Minnesota Statute 134.201, and metropolitan special taxing districts are required to hold a regularly scheduled meeting at which the budget and levy will be discussed and the public will be allowed to speak.
 The meeting must be held between November 25 and five working days after December 20 and begin no earlier than 6:00 PM.
-If a regular meeting is not scheduled between November 25 and five working days after December 20 and begin for this purpose.
+If a regular meeting is not scheduled between November 25 and five working days after December 20 beginning no earlier than 6:00 PM, it will be necessary to schedule a special meeting for this purpose.